 Enabling the conversion of text that starts with "

-file://" in your original document to clickable active PDF links can be done by following these steps:
+file://" or telephone numbers in your original document to clickable active PDF links can be done by following these steps:

-- In the novaPDF Printing Preferences window click on the Links tab.
+- In the novaPDF Profile Manager window click on the Other tab.

-- Enable link detection by checking the Automatically detect URLs in text option.
+- Enable link detection by checking the Detect links option.
 If you have in the original document links to local files, those can be detected and converted too by enabling the Detect file names and convert them to PDF links (is recommended to select the Check if file exists before linking option, so you'll be sure the link is valid).